The information comes after Sam Altman hinted at other releases ahead of GPT-5.

 Sam Altman and OpenAI are about to launch a new product.

 The filing was just filed with the U.S. Patent and Trademark Office.
-The news also comes a day after an interview with Sam Altman aired, in which he said OpenAI has “a lot of other important things to release” before the GPT-5 platform is revealed.
+The new information also comes a day after an interview with Sam Altman aired, in which he said that OpenAI has “a lot of other important things to release” before the GPT-5 platform is revealed.

-Experts say the digital voice assistant may not come to fruition, as companies often file trademark applications for ideas that never see the light of day.
-However, OpenAI is expected to release a “qualitatively improved” ChatGPT upgrade by the middle of this year, Business Insider previously reported.
+Experts say the digital voice assistant may not come to fruition, as companies often file trademarks for ideas that never see the light of day.
+However, OpenAI is expected to release a “qualitatively better” ChatGPT upgrade by mid-year, as Business Insider previously reported.

-“ I think before we talk about a GPT-5-like model that has been and is being expected, I think we have a lot of other important things that need to be released first ,” he added.
+He added: " I think before we talk about a GPT-5-like model that has been and is expected, I think we have a lot of other important things that need to be released first ."

 OpenAI has also filed trademark applications for its future models, including GPT-6 and GPT-7, in October 2023.
 The trademark application details for GPT-6 include simulating conversations, sharing datasets for machine learning purposes, and predictive analytics.
 The trademark application details for GPT-7 include software that uses artificial intelligence to create music, convert text and data files into software code, and generate software code.